Endogenizing the Cost Parameter in Cournot Oligopoly: Subgame-perfect equilibria under complete information

-\end{lemma} The enumeration $(1), (2), (3)$ of the different parts of the best reply correspondence will be used for a more clear case discrimination in the subsequent equilibrium analysis, see Appendix \ref{app1}. \begin{proof} See Appendix \ref{app1}. \end{proof} A generic graph of the best reply correspondence $\operatorname{BR^1}$ of retailer $R_1$ to the total quantity $Q_2$ that retailer $R_2$ releases to the market is given in \Cref{fig:2}.
+\end{lemma} \begin{proof} See \ref{app1}.
+Enumeration $\(1\), \(2\), \(3\)$ of the different parts of the best reply correspondence will be used for a more clear case discrimination in the subsequent equilibrium analysis. \end{proof} A generic graph of the best reply correspondence $\operatorname{BR^1}$ of retailer $R_1$ to the total quantity $Q_2$ that retailer $R_2$ releases to the market is given in \Cref{fig:2}.

-The equilibrium analysis of the second stage of the game proceeds in the standard way, i.e. with the identification of the Nash equilibria through the intersection of the best reply correspondences $\operatorname{BR^1}$ and $\operatorname{BR^2}$.
-For a better exposition of the results we restrict attention from now on to the case of identical retailers, i.e. $T_1=T_2=T$.
-The general case $T_1\ge T_2$ is treated in Appendix \ref{app1}, where the complete statements and the proofs of Proposition \ref{prop3.3} and Proposition \ref{prop3.4} are provided.
-If the retailers are identical, i.e. $T_1=T_2=T$ only symmetric equilibria may occur in the second stage.
-The equilibrium strategies depend on the value of $\alpha$ and its relative position to $3T$. \begin{samepage}\begin{proposition} If $T_1=T_2=T$, then for all values of $\alpha$ the second stage equilibrium strategies between retailers $R_1$ and $R_2$ are symmetric and for $i=1,2$ they are given by $s^*_i\(w\)=\(t^*_i\(w\), q^*_i\(w\)\)$, or shortly $s^*_i=\(t^*_i, q^*_i\)$, with
+The equilibrium analysis of the second stage of the game proceeds in the standard way, i.e., with the identification of Nash equilibria through the intersection of the best reply correspondences $\operatorname{BR^1}$ and $\operatorname{BR^2}$.
+From the explicit form of the best reply correspondence that is given in Lemma \ref{lem3.2} (see also \Cref{fig:2}), it is straightforward that the equilibrium strategies depend on the values of $\alpha$ and $w$ and their relation to $T_1, T_2$.
+For convenience, we will denote with $\Gamma_{ij}$ the case that the equilibrium occurs as an intersection of parts $i,j$ for $i, j=1,2,3$.
+Since by assumption $T_1\ge T_2$, only the cases with $i\ge j$ (instead of all possible $9$ cases) may occur. \begin{proposition} Given the values of $\alpha$ and $w$, the second-stage equilibrium strategies between retailers $R_1$ and $R_2$ for all possible values of $T_1 \ge T_2$ are given by